What Is Search Engine Optimisation?

 SERP: This is an acronym for ‘Search Engine Results Page.’
 It refers to the page a user is served upon entering a query into a Search Engine.

 Search Terms: These are the words that a user enters into a search engine in order to find the website or information they are looking for.

 Keywords: These are words or phrases that form the basis of an SEO campaign.
 These phrases are the relevant concepts or products that you want to show up in Google for.
 For example, if you were a Digital Marketing agency, one of your primary keywords might be ‘Digital Marketing Leicester.’

-Ranking: This refers to your website’s position in Google or Bing search results, in relation to your keywords.
+Ranking: This term refers to your website’s position in Google or Bing search results.

 The Basics Of SEO

-Now, let’s get down to the nitty gritty.
+Now, let’s get down to business – or rather, how SEO helps business.
 Search Engine Optimisation is, in essence, a service that aims to make sure your website is up to the high standards required by search engines such as Google or Bing.

 When you enter a search query into Google, for example, the results that appear aren’t chosen at random.
-In fact, there’s an intricate process and formula behind the scenes which Google uses to ‘rank’ websites against each other – with the purpose of showing you the most relevant results.
+In fact, Google uses an intricate process and formula behind the scenes to ‘rank’ websites against each other.
+With the purpose of showing you the most relevant results.

 These ‘ranking’ factors can be anything from the speed at which your website loads, to the ‘quality’ of the content on the page.
 SEO, then, is about making your website the most relevant website possible, in order to push your website up the proverbial Google ladder.
 But, this isn’t something that can happen overnight.

 How Long Can SEO Take Before I See Results?